RyanVanDijck/Year2_Team_Copy/Final_Report/ProductContextReport.md

 ## Legal

-Scanalyzer handles CSV files added by the user, although this is sensitive information, we currently do not store any data from the user.
-Nonetheless, future development of our product would some kind of data collection at some point, therefore we would need to follow the data protection act 1998 & 1993, to make sure customer data is kept safe and secure.
+Scanalyzer handles CSV files added by the user, although this is sensitive information, we currently do not store any data taken.Nonetheless, future development of our product would need some kind of data collection, therefore we would need to follow the data protection act 1998 & 1993, to make sure customer data is kept safe and secure.

-The third party librariy that was used in our product is called JPDF.
-This library has a GNU General Public License, meaning is it a free copy left software available to use.
+The third party library that was used in our product is called JPDF.
+This library has a GNU General Public License, meaning is it a free copy-left software available for anyone to use.

-Collectively, our group decided that we would have proprietary license, this is a product that has been made the way we have intended, and we do not wish others to alter or adjust our work.
+Collectively, our group decided that we would have proprietary license, this is a product that has been made the way we have intended, and we do not wish others to alter our work and redistribute it.

 ## Ethical Issues